ronraphaeli/SILO/README.md

 Note that for training, you must use some dataset that is not provided in the zip file (because of file size).
 You can download FFHQ from `Ryan-sjtu/ffhq512-caption` or download LSDIR from `danjacobellis/LSDIR`.
 Just replace the dataset loading to `load_dataset` instead of `load_from_disk` with one of these. for example use `load_dataset('Ryan-sjtu/ffhq512-caption')`, after adding `from datasets import load_dataset`.

+## 5: Additional info
+In this section, I wanted to share some insights I gained while working on SILO.
+These thoughts are not organized, but they will probably help those who aim to extend SILO beyond its current scope.

+The training and inference of SILO have different objectives.
+While training, the operator learns to output a degraded latent.
+But, during inference, we care about the *gradient* of the operator.
+This difference can explain why some architectures yield bad reconstruction while having a lower loss, compared to other networks that have a higher loss.
+Solving this discrepancy might stabilize the training and sampling process.

+Another point is the architecture.
+We almost did not search or optimize the network.
+Using readout guidance was a good start, but its size is far beyond what is actually needed (during training, you can see that most features are unused).
+The CNNs we used were not optimized for the task, and some tuning or investigation into this could significantly improve the results.

+The last point I would like to make is about the choice of encoder.
+One can create w = encoder(y), where the encoder is some encoder (could be anything, for example, DINO), and the learned operators learn to transform the latents into degraded versions in this space.
+Choosing "encoder" as the VAE encoder of SD was natural, but we could probably use much better encoders.